-Dr. Michael Bloom, Vice-President, Organizational Effectiveness and Learning at The Conference Board of Canada, is responsible for managing seven research groups: Education, Skills and Immigration; Business Innovation; Industry and Business Strategy Research; Education, Health & Immigration Programs; Organizational Excellence; Governance, Compliance and Risk; Corporate Responsibility, Sustainability and Stakeholder Relations; and the Saskatchewan Institute.
+Dr. Michael Bloom, Vice-President, Industry and Business Strategy at The Conference Board of Canada, is responsible for managing seven research groups: Education, Skills and Immigration; Business Innovation; Industry and Business Strategy Research; Education, Health & Immigration Programs; Organizational Excellence; Governance, Compliance and Risk; Corporate Responsibility, Sustainability and Stakeholder Relations; and the Saskatchewan Institute.
 He oversees funded research projects at the Conference Board and has management responsibility for nineteen executive networks.

 Recent major research projects under his direction and studies authored by him include: From Opportunity to Achievement: Canadian Food Strategy (2014); Governing Food: Policies, Laws and Regulations for Food in Canada (2011); Saskatchewan in the Spotlight: Acquisition of Potash Corporation of Saskatchewan Inc.—Risks and Opportunities (2010); Navigating Through the Storm: Leaders and the World of Work in 2020 (2010); Building From the Ground Up: Enhancing Affordable Housing in Canada (2010); Healthy People, Healthy Performance, Healthy Profits: The Case for Business Action on the Socio-Economic Determinants of Health (2009); Turning Green Into Gold: Green Marketing for Profit (2009); Learning and Development Outlook 2009 (2009); “Hollowing Out”: Myth and Reality: Corporate Takeovers in an Age of Transformation (2008).